In an emergency, dial 999 or contact the Porters' Lodge (+44) 01865 278900.

 Information about the wide variety of faith societies, groups and religious centres within Oxford University is available on the University website.

-Twice a term we have onsite visits from dogs who are connected with College.
+We have frequent onsite visits from dogs who are connected with College.
 Scott, the Cairn Terrier, enjoys pats and will run after any balls thrown (sometimes he might even return them).
 Lotti and Rue are black Labradors who love attention and students!

 The Welfare Officers run occasional snack tables, giving away free snacks and chatting to those passing through the Linton Quad.
 They also offer wellbeing walks with students treated to hot chocolate, ice cream or related seasonally appropriate treats on the way.